gipo355/vuln-docker-scanners/README.md

 - uses wrk to generate load tests

+### small lib for github

+to be separated
+sdk available on <https://github.com/octokit/go-sdk> too

 # Usage

 - requires `--network=host` to run nmap in docker to access the host network